 - slotted spoon

-Rinse the clams to remove any remaining sand or dirt before you start cooking.
+- Rinse the clams with water to remove any sand or dirt.

-- Add the live clams and the cold water to a medium-size stockpot.
-Place the lid on the pot.
-Turn the heat to medium-high and bring the water to a bowl.
-As soon as the water starts bubbling, turn the pot down to medium to simmer.
+- Add the cold water and clams to a stock-pot, put the lid on the pot.
+Bring the water to a boil on medium-high heat.
+As soon as it starts bubbling, turn the burner down to medium so the liquid can simmer.

 - The clam juice recipe should make about 4 cups of broth, if it doesn't add a little water to bring it up to the 4 cups mark.